-We all know browsers, namely Chrome, Firefox, Internet Explorer and Safari, which is used extensively by more than 95% of all the 3.5 billion users.
+We all know browsers, namely Chrome, Firefox, Internet Explorer and Safari, which are used extensively by more than 95% of all 3.5 billion users.

 So we can safely say that one of these browsers is going to prevail over the others and crown itself as the supreme of its genre.
 However, what if you could use different browsers suited for better privacy?